-The mechanisms by which these effects occur are not completely understood.
-Monoaminergic neurotransmitters play a role during development, defined as "morphogenetic"4-7.
-Changes in catecholamines levels during brain development may induce both structural and functional alterations.
-Formamidines have been reported to inhibit monoamine oxidase (MAO)9-10, which participates in metabolic inactivation of the neurotransmitters serotonin (5-HT), norepinephrine (NE), and dopamine (DA).
-Therefore, this action could mediate the effects observed on monoaminergic neurotransmitters.
-However, chlordimeform is a very weak MAO inhibitor, which suggest other mechanisms are involved in these effects.
+However, the implied mechanisms in these effects are still not clear.
+Monoaminergic neurotransmitters play a role during development, defined as "morphogenetic"4-7 and changes in catecholamine levels' during brain development may induce both structural and functional alterations8.
+As formamidines have been reported to inhibit monoamine oxidase (MAO)9-10, which participates in metabolic inactivation of the neurotransmitters serotonin (5-HT), norepinephrine (NE), and dopamine (DA), these effects may mediate the observed alterations on mono-aminergic neurotransmitters.
+However, chlordimeform is a very weak MAO inhibitor, which could mean that other mechanisms are involved.

-Otherwise, formamidines are endocrine disruptors and particularly, chlordimeform and amitraz have been reported to alter serum hormone levels.
-Changes in NE, DA and 5-HT and its metabolites levels observed in rats' brain after formamidines exposure could be attributed to a possible effect on sex steroid hormones that modulate the expression of enzymes such as tyrosine hydroxylase (TH), dopamine-\$\beta\$-hydroxylase (DBH), tryptophan hydroxylase (TRH), MAO, catechol-O-metyltransferase (COMT), aldehyde dehydrogenase (AD), aldehyde reductase (AR) required for synthesis and metabolism of these neurotransmitters11-18.
-In this regard, after prenatal and postnatal exposure to chlordimeform, a disruption in testosterone and estradiol levels in frontal cortex was observed, which lead to changes in the expression of TH and TRH.
-Thus, these mechanisms could explain chlordimeform's, as well as other formamidine pesticides', effects observed on monoaminergic neurotransmitters systems.
+Conversely, formamidines are endocrine disruptors and particularly, chlordimeform and amitraz have been reported to alter serum hormone levels^{19,20}.
+The observed alterations in NE, DA and 5-HT and its metabolites levels' observed in rats' brain after formamidines exposure may be caused by a possible change on those sex steroid hormones that modulate the expression of enzymes such as tyrosine hydroxylase (TH), dopamine- β -hydroxylase (DBH), tryptophan hydroxylase (TRH), MAO, catechol-O-metyltransferase (COMT), aldehyde dehydrogenase (AD), aldehyde reductase (AR) which are necessary for the synthesis and metabolism of these neurotransmitters11-18.
+To this effect, after prenatal and postnatal exposure to chlordimeform, we observed a disruption in testosterone and estradiol levels in frontal cortex and striatum, which may be responsible of changes in the expression of TH and TRH^{20,21}.
+In this way, these mechanisms could explain chlordimeform's, as well as other formamidine pesticides' effects observed on monoaminergic neurotransmitters systems.

-Therefore, we performed a study to establish if maternal exposure to chlordimeform during gestation and lactation induces permanent alterations on the enzymes that synthetize and metabolize 5-HT, NE and DA neurotransmitters in striatum, at adult age, through sex hormones disruption, which could explain the effect observed on these neurotransmitters in a sex- and region-dependent way.
-Chlordimeform was chosen because it is the most representative compound of formaminidines family, which presents a very low inhibition of MAO, allowing us to study more clearly whether the permanent changes observed on levels of these neurotransmitters are due to an alteration of the enzymes that catalyze the synthesis and metabolism of these neurotransmitter rather than to MAO inhibition.
+Therefore, we performed a study to determine if maternal exposure to chlordimeform during gestation and lactation induces permanent alterations on the enzymes that produce and metabolize 5-HT, NE and DA neurotransmitters in hippocampus at adult age, through sex hormones disruption, which could explain the effect observed on these neurotransmitters in a sex -and region- dependent way.
+Chlordimeform was chosen because it is the most representative compound of formamimidines family, all of which are weak MAO inhibitors.
+This allows us a clearer study whether the permanent changes observed on levels of these neurotransmitters are caused by an alteration of the enzymes that catalyse the synthesis and metabolism of these neurotransmitters rather than to MAO inhibition.